dekoning-lab/wfes/readme.md

 # The Wright Fisher Exact Solver

-The Wright Fisher Exact Solver, `WFES` ['double-u fez'] is a toolbox for making fast, scalable computations in population genetics.
-Given parameters for a Wright Fisher model, `WFES` solves for the probability of fixation or extinction of an allele, the mean time to absorption, and the conditional mean time to fixation or extinction.
+The Wright Fisher Exact Solver, `WFES` ['double-u fez'] is a toolbox for making fast, scalable computations in population genetics and molecular evolution without diffusion theory approximations or simulation.
+Given parameters for a Wright Fisher model, `WFES` exactly calculates a variety of transient and long-term behaviours using efficient sparse parallel linear algebra techniques.
+On most computers, `WFES` supports population sizes up to about `Ne=100,000`.
+Truncation of very small values in the transition matrix can be performed (`-z`) to ameliorate the large space-complexity of such models (see Kryukov, DeSanctis and de Koning, 2016).
+An experimental "out of core" option is also available to support even larger population sizes, however, this option is unstable in the current release.

+### Supported exact computations

+WFES' exact statistics currently include:
+* the probabilities of fixation and extinction of an allele;
+* the mean time to absorption;
+* the conditional mean time to fixation or extinction;
+* the mean sojourn times in each frequency class (optional);
+* the mean number of copies of an allele on its way to extinction (the "window of opportunity" for secondary mutations in our stochastic tunnelling codon models; in prep.);
+* the exact expected age of an allele (optional, if an observed frequency is provided, `-x`; DeSanctis and de Koning, 2016);
+* the expected rate of phylogenetic substitution accounting for fast recurrent mutation (in prep.).

+### Model variations

+Several variations of the general Wright-Fisher model are supported by default that incorporate two-way mutation, selection, and dominance.
+These include the standard model of fecundity selection (diploid) `-m 0`, an alternative viabiity selection model (diploid) `-m 1`, and a haploid model accounting for mutation and selection `-m 2`.

+*Please cite:* **Kryukov I, DeSanctis B, and APJ de Koning (2016).
+Efficient techniques for direct analysis of discrete-time population genetic models.
+Submitted.
+(BioArXiv link to be added.)**

+---
 ## Building
 The default target is the shared executable and the `python`-compatible shared library
 ```